COVID-19 Research-Related Frequently Asked Questions

 - Council on Governmental Relations (COGR)

-You must complete this form and submit it to your department chair or center director.
+You must complete the PI Plan for Fieldwork or Other Travel form and submit it to your department chair or center director.
 They will review your safety plan and let you know when it is approved.
-They should send the approved plan to email@example.com.
-Approval of the safety plan also gives you approval for essential travel in connection with the field work (which must conform to the most recent travel policy).
+They should send the approved plan to firstname.lastname@example.org.
+Approval of the safety plan also gives you approval for essential travel in connection with the fieldwork (which must conform to KU's current travel policy).
 Your chair/director should notify the appropriate SSC of the travel approval so that travel expenses can be approved.

 I have an immediate need to undertake travel that is essential for my research.
 How do I get this approved, and who should be notified?